chineseperson0645/CS30-major-project/Documentation/proposal.md

     - Have different locations (Village, Forest) [/]

     Game will need to:
-    - Have entities (enemies and passives alike) //Ask if wwe can change to a singular boss.
+    - Have entities (Singular boss and passives alike)
     - Starting Screen
     - Ending Screen